zcattacz/PJON_wiki/Home.md

 |______|___|___|_____|___|___|_____|___|

 ```
 This adds a certain overhead to information but reduces the need of precise time tuning because synchronization is renewed every byte.
 All the first padding bit duration (60 microseconds) minus `ACCEPTANCE` (8 microseconds) is the synchronization window the receiver has for every incoming byte.
-If the first padding bit received has a length of less then `ACCEPTANCE` is considered interference.
-This helps to filter out short logic 1s as sign of interference.
+If the first padding bit's detected length is less then `ACCEPTANCE` is considered interference.

 ###Packet transmission
 The concept of packet enables to send a communication payload to every connected device with correct reception certainty.
 A packet contains the recipient id, the length of the packet, its content and the CRC.
 Here is an example of a packet sending to device id 12 containing the string "@":